templ-fun/evm-protocol/README.md

 Templs deployed before council governance was introduced (or deployed with `councilMode=false`) can adopt council governance through the following process:

 **Prerequisites**:
-- Templ must have at least 3 members willing to serve on the council
+- Priest must already be a member (true for all templs) so `councilMemberCount > 0`
 - Dictatorship mode must be disabled (`priestIsDictator == false`)
-- The priest's bootstrap seat is already consumed for pre-existing templs (only available at deploy time)
+- The bootstrap seat remains available unless it has been used; it can still be used after enabling council mode

 **Migration Steps**: